-Whether or not you are allowed to overdraft at a gas station will be determined by your agreement with your bank, rather than by the gas station’s payment policies.
-Overdrafting typically comes with steep fees and should be avoided when possible.
-For more details of how overdrafts work and what your bank’s policy might include, see below.
+Short Answer: Whether or not you are allowed to overdraft at a gas station is determined by your agreement with your bank, rather than by the gas station’s payment policies.
+Overdrafting typically comes with steep fees, but many banks have coverages in place to help you avoid this.
+For more details on how overdrafts work and specific considerations for overdrafting at gas stations, see below.

-The bank issuing your debit card has much more control over your transaction at the pump than the gas station does, so instead of offering a list of gas stations that will allow you to overdraft, we went straight to the source of all overdraft issues: the banks.
-Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase (including any holds), and the overdraft policies that apply to your bank account.
+Because of this, you can overdraft your account at virtually any gas station if your bank approves it.
+For more information, we went straight to the source of overdraft issues and policies: the banks.
+Whether or not you overdraft will depend on how much money is in your bank account, the total amount of your purchase, and the overdraft policies that apply to your bank account.

 Exact policies differ by bank, but there are some commonalities.
 We checked the overdraft policies of six major U.S. banks (Bank of America, Capital One, Chase, Citibank, Fifth Third, and Wells Fargo) and found the following:

-- All of the banks we checked offered options for overdraft coverage and protection, often referred to as “Overdraft Settings” (for example, Capital One).
-You should contact your bank or check your account management portal online to see specific details for your bank and account type.
+- All of the banks we checked offered options for overdraft coverage and protection.
+You should contact your bank or check your account management portal online to see specific details for your bank and account type, but common options include:

 - Many banks will approve overdrawn transactions if they are paid by check, are recurring purchases, or are made using the account number.
-ATM and debit transactions will be declined, with no overdraft fees charged, unless you have opted in to overdraft coverage.
-Bank of America, Chase, and Fifth Third Bank are three of the banks that adhere to this type of policy.
+ATM and debit transactions will be declined, with no overdraft fees charged, unless you have opted into overdraft coverage.
+If you have not, overdrawn debit transactions at gas stations will be declined.

-If your checking account balance is low and you decide to use your debit card to buy gas, it can be very easy to accidentally overdraft.
-In some cases, your balance may be low at a time when you need gas, and you may choose to overdraft out of necessity — but overdraft fees can make this an expensive option.
-Only consider intentional overdrafts as a last resort.
+If your checking account balance is low and you’ve consented to overdrafting transactions, it can be easy to accidentally overdraft at a gas station.
+In some cases, your balance may be low at a time when you need gas, and you may choose to overdraft out of necessity — overdraft fees can make this an expensive option, so you should consider intentional overdrafts as a last resort.

-During your search for gas stations that let you overdraft, it’s important to factor in preauthorization holds.
-When you purchase gas using a debit card, two charges will appear on your account, according to the National Association of Convenience Stores (NACS): an authorization charge, which is usually for only $1, and a debit hold.
-The $1 authorization charge is held only briefly and exists to check that the card is valid.
+It’s important to factor in pre-authorization holds when considering overdrafting on transactions at gas stations.
+When you purchase gas using a debit card, two charges will appear on your account, according to the National Association of Convenience Stores (NACS): an authorization charge, which is usually for only $1 (but can be higher), and a debit hold.
+The authorization charge is held only briefly and exists to check that the card is valid.
 But the debit hold can be much more and can be held much longer.

-According to the NACS, retailers set the hold amounts for debit card purchases.
-However, in our investigation of preauthorization hold amounts, gas station representatives told us that banks determine the amount.
-See our article for more details.
+In our previous research, we found that banks determine the amounts for authorization charges required at gas stations.
 If you overdraft because of a hold, you should contact your bank for policy information and assistance in removing it.

 Whether or not you will overdraft on a gasoline purchase is determined by the terms of your bank account, including whether you have opted in for overdraft protection or overdrawn transaction approval.
-Gas stations do not have any control over whether your bank will approve the transaction.
+Gas stations do not have any control over whether your bank will approve the transaction, so you can essentially overdraft at any gas station if your bank allows it.
 If you think you may overdraft, consider using a different payment method to avoid steep overdraft fees.